delightedCrow/WallberryTheme/README.md

 - **Pull Requests should be submitted to the `dev` branch**
 - If there isn't one already, it's helpful to open an issue detailing the feature/bug your PR will address before you submit it.
 - Add a short description of your change to the [Changelog file](CHANGELOG.md) file under the `[Unreleased]` section.

+## Attributions & Special Thanks

+- Thanks to the magnificent MagicMirror² community, y'all are creative and awesome <3
+- The light/dark detection functionality in [colorHelpers.js](colorHelpers.js) was taken from this wonderful [StackOverflow answer by ToniTornado](https://stackoverflow.com/questions/13762864/image-dark-light-detection-client-sided-script), and you can check out the [jsFiddle for it here](http://jsfiddle.net/s7Wx2/).
+- The color conversion functions in [colorHelpers.js](colorHelpers.js) were taken from the [colorsys](https://github.com/netbeast/colorsys) library by netbeast, and they saved me a great deal of time <3.

+## Changelog

+Visit the [Changelog file](CHANGELOG.md) to see the latest changes to the project :)